Oka Sho (Japanese 1,000 Guineas) Preview, Tips, Runners & Trends

 Oka Sho Trainer Statistics

-The leading trainer in the Oka Sho over the last 10 renewals is Sakae Kunieda, who has won the race two times, with those two winners coming from Almond Eye (2018) and Stellenbosch (2024).
+The leading trainer in the Oka Sho over the last 10 renewals is Sakae Kunieda, who has won the race twice, with those two winners coming from Almond Eye (2018) and Stellenbosch (2024).

 Here are some of the top Oka Sho trainer statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):